 Remote work has become part and parcel to the way we work over the last decade.
-Leaders are now adopting the best-proven practices of managing a remote workforce And with it, creating a multitude of changes.
+Leaders are now adopting the managing remote teams best practices.
+And with it, creating a multitude of changes.

 It’s changed the way we: